Pascualino/yeet-code-challenge/README.md

 * You can check the **performance results**, executed with K6, in [this section](#performance-results) and you have a [quickstart](#quick-start) allowing you to test it yourself.

 * **Couple of extras:**
- * **Full CI pipeline**: Complete GitHub Actions pipeline including Docker spin up, integration tests, and performance tests automation.
+** **Full CI pipeline**: Complete GitHub Actions pipeline including Docker spin up, integration tests, and performance tests automation.
 Includes DB seeds to spin up from scratch testing environments.
 Automatically executed every commit push to main, you can see it on [github commits](https://github.com/Pascualino/yeet-code-challenge/commits/main/) or an [execution example](https://github.com/Pascualino/yeet-code-challenge/actions/runs/19013825226/job/54298713486)
- * **Couple of games to generate data, easy to add more**: I've added a couple of probabilistic games, a [really thick coin flip](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/flippingCoin.js) and a [roulette game](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/roulette.js) with a small probabilistic bonus to the user.
+** **Couple of games to generate data, easy to add more**: I've added a couple of probabilistic games, a [really thick coin flip](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/flippingCoin.js) and a [roulette game](https://github.com/Pascualino/yeet-code-challenge/blob/main/tests/performance/games/roulette.js) with a small probabilistic bonus to the user.
 Both have expected RTP 95%.
 More info on [random game generation](#random-games)

+* I've included my [assumptions](#assumptions) through the challenge implementation from the provided requirements, a [future improvements](#future-improvents) section and an explicit section about [AI Usage](#ai-usage)

 ## Assumptions